NBHtkym/skill-tree/README.md

 ## Usage

-1. Open the application in your web browser.
+1. Open the application in your web browser
-2. The skill tree will be displayed with nodes representing exercises.
+2. The skill tree displays exercises organized by difficulty (easier at top, harder at bottom)
-3. Click on a node to view exercise details.
+3. **Hover** over any node to view exercise details and the "Mark Complete" button
-4. If an exercise is available (all prerequisites are completed), you can mark it as complete.
-5. When an exercise is completed, a confetti animation will be displayed.
+4. Blue nodes are **available** - you can complete them now
+5. Gray nodes are **locked** - complete their prerequisites first
+6. Green nodes are **completed**
+7. Use **+/-** buttons or mouse wheel to zoom
+8. **Drag** to pan around the skill tree
-6. Your progress is automatically saved to the backend and localStorage.
+9. Progress is automatically saved

 ## Offline Mode

 The application supports offline mode by falling back to localStorage when the backend API is not available.
 When you reconnect, the application will attempt to sync your progress with the backend.

-## Development
+## Customization

 ### Adding New Exercises

-To add new exercises, edit the `skill_tree.json` file in the `backend/data` directory.
-Each exercise should have the following properties:
+Edit `backend/data/skill_tree.json`.
+Each exercise should have:

-- `id`: A unique identifier for the exercise
+- `id`: Unique identifier
-- `name`: The name of the exercise
+- `name`: Exercise name
-- `description`: A description of the exercise
+- `description`: Exercise description
-- `difficulty`: The difficulty level (beginner, intermediate, advanced)
+- `difficulty`: Difficulty level (beginner, intermediate, advanced)
-- `category`: The category of the exercise (Strength, Cardio, Flexibility, etc.)
+- `category`: Category (Strength, Cardio, Flexibility, etc.)
-- `position`: The position of the node in the skill tree (x, y coordinates)
-- `prerequisites`: An array of exercise IDs that must be completed before this exercise
+- `prerequisites`: Array of exercise IDs that must be completed first

 ### Customizing the UI

-The UI can be customized by editing the CSS files in the `frontend/css` directory.
-The main stylesheet is `style.css`.
+Edit `frontend/css/style.css` to customize colors, fonts, and layout.

-## Troubleshooting
+## Recent Updates

-### Backend API Not Available

-If the backend API is not available, the application will fall back to using localStorage for progress tracking.
-You will see a warning in the browser console.

-### Exercises Not Loading

-If the exercises are not loading, check that the `skill_tree.json` file is properly formatted and accessible to the backend.

-### Progress Not Saving

-If progress is not saving, check that the `user_progress.json` file is writable by the backend application.
+- **December 2025**: Major UI/UX overhaul
+  - Hierarchical top-to-bottom layout based on exercise prerequisites
+  - Full-screen skill tree with dark gradient background
+  - Hover-based tooltips (replaced click-to-select)
+  - Stats displayed in header (Completed, Available, Locked)
+  - Legend overlay at top of skill tree

 ## License